AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 - REFUSED — the server has refused to process the request
 - Custom IP — you can manually specify an IP address

-Additionally, you can adjust the Time-to-Live (TTL) setting.
+Additionally, you can adjust the *Time to live* (TTL) setting.
 This parameter defines the time period (in seconds) that a client device caches the response to a DNS request.
 A higher TTL means that even if a previously blocked domain is unblocked, it may still appear as blocked for a while.
 A TTL of 0 indicates that the device does not cache responses.

 In the Advanced section, there are three options that can be customized: